xrdocs/segment-routing/_blogs/srv6-usid-on-sonic.md

 </code></pre>
 </div>

-The non-SRv6 enabled leaf node is simply routing the traffic using standard longest prefix match.
+The non-SRv6 enabled leaf node is simply routing the traffic using standard IP Longest Prefix Match.

 My IPv6/SRv6 uSID fabric comes with several other benefits. uSID gives me up to 6 steering hops or 5 steering hops and VPN function bits in a single IPv6 destination address, so I get both granular traffic steering and VPN segmentation with lower overhead than VxLAN.
 And because its IPv6, my fabric achieves perfect load balancing with the IPv6 Flow Label that provides HW-friendly entropy at a shallow and fixed position.

 My next POC goal was to validate traffic engineering in the fabric using SRv6 uSID.
 To do this I built a little packet generator script using [Scapy (scapy.net)](https://scapy.net/).
-The script forms UDP packets that are encapsulated in an outer IPv6 header where the destination address is a set of SRv6 uSID values that I’ve manipulated such that packets will traverse the path sonic01 &rarr; 03 &rarr; 07 &rarr; sonic11.
+The script forms UDP packets that are encapsulated in an outer IPv6 header where the destination address is a set of SRv6 uSID values that I’ve manipulated such that packets will traverse the path sonic01 &rarr; 03 &rarr; 07 &rarr; sonic11 &rarr; VPN decaps.

 For the purpose for this demo, I used this hard-coded packets.
 However, this can be achieved using the SRv6 Policy constructs.
 Here’s an example tcpdump output from transit leaf sonic03: